Stephen Kalberg

 BIO AND RESEARCH

-Stephen Kalberg is Associate Professor of Sociology and Affiliate, Center for European Studies, Harvard University.
+Stephen Kalberg is Professor of Sociology and Affiliate, Center for European Studies, Harvard University.
 He teaches sociological theory, American society, and comparative political cultures.
 Kalberg has published widely on Max Weber and German and American societies.
 He is presently completing Max Weber’s Sociology of Civilizations.
 He has translated Weber’s classic study, The Protestant Ethic and the Spirit of Capitalism.

 Max Weber’s Comparative-Historical Sociology Today: Major Themes, Mode of Analysis, and Applications.
 Farnham, Surrey, UK: Ashgate Publishers (April, 2012).